windmills and forest

 Verification of data

 We are working to increase data transparency, quality and coverage of our environmental performance reporting.
-Since 2013, Zurich engages an external auditor to verify our published environmental data at limited assurance level.
-The above table on the 2023 results has received reasonable assurance.
-The corresponding assurance statement is available in the Sustainability report 2023.
-The full 2022 results also received reasonable assurance.
-The 2022 results and assurance statement is available here:
+Zurich engages an external auditor to verify our operational environmental data published on this website.
+Data from 2021 onwards was verified at reasonable assurance level.
+The latest results and assurance statement on 2023 data is available here:

 1 Cover-More, Farmers Group, Inc. and its subsidiaries, joint ventures and third party vendors are out of scope.
-We plan to include the aforementioned subsidiaries in the reporting for the financial year 2024.
 Data in the table shown as metric tons of CO2e.

 2 The 2025 and 2029 targets for our own operations are against a 2019 baseline.